 Folklife Festival co-founder Ralph Rinzler saw artists as more than entertainers.
 To him they were leaders of social change.
 An early Roadwork supporter, Rinzler provided its office on Harvard Street NW and, along with Smithsonian Folkways artist Pete Seeger, remained an unwavering advocate of the organization’s local and global work.

 Today Roadwork artists shine on international stages, in college classrooms, and major cultural institutions promoting social justice, and collaborating with new generations of visionary activists.

-Sisterfire at the 2018 Folklife Festival is a part of the Roadwork Oral History and Documentary Project.
-All concerts and narrative sessions will be recorded for a feature-length documentary and an online oral history archive featuring dozens of artists, activist, technicians, producers, and audience members who built the coalition.
+Sisterfire at the 2018 Folklife Festival was a part of the Roadwork Oral History and Documentary Project.
+All concerts and narrative sessions were recorded for a feature-length documentary and an online oral history archive featuring dozens of artists, activist, technicians, producers, and audience members who built the coalition.